 So what can you do?
 It’s the hat of your dreams!

 Even if your hat fits your head originally, hats are naturally prone to shrinking due to sweat, moisture, the elements, and the fabric that hats are made of.
-If you run into that problem (or if the hat didn’t fit that great to begin with), you have a few options to stretch the hat out to fit your head.
+Also, most of the techniques used to clean a stinking hat or remove sweat stains can result in the hat shrinking.
+If you run into that problem (or if the hat didn’t fit that great, to begin with), you have a few options to stretch the hat out to fit your head.

 - Take it to a hat shop.
 This is the easiest method, but it also costs a little bit of money.
 Typically, the professionals at the hat shop will steam your hat and put it on a hat jack that is shaped to your head (because not all 23” heads are alike).
 The upside to this is that you know that it was done correctly with minimal damage to your hat.
 And you should walk away with a great fit.